Python-for-HPC/ramba/README.md

 ```
 mpirun -n <NUM PROCS> python my_ramba_program.py
 ```
 Here, NUM PROCS indicates the total number of processes to use, and must be greater than 1.
-One process is for the driver/controller that steps through the Ramba program.
-The remaining processes are used for remote workers.
-Thus, the number of processes is the desired number of workers plus one.
+Ramba in MPI mode uses a single-program, multiple-data (SPMD) model, where NUM PROCS instances of your Python program are executed.
+All of the array operations will be converted into collective MPI operations and distributed across the instances.
+Note that non-array operations will execute on all instances (e.g., any messages printed, etc.), unless your program is MPI-aware and limits such operations to a particular rank.
 Other MPI options to specify hosts, indicate how to allocate processes to hosts, etc. are available as well.

 When running with MPI, the RAMBA_WORKERS environment variable is ignored.
 RAMBA_NUM_THREADS can be used to indicate the number of threads to use per worker (defaults to 1).

+NOTE:  Early versions of Rambe MPI support did not implement a SPMD model.
+Instead, they used a controller-worker model, where one of the processes is for the driver/controller that steps through the Ramba program.
+The remaining processes are used for remote workers which do not directly run the source program.
+To reproduce the prior Ramba MPI behavior, set environment variables RAMBA_USE_CW=1 and RAMBA_USE_ZMQ=1.

 ## Environment Variables Summary
 Coming Soon!